bholt/claret/Ideas.md

 - Opportunistic (or optional) transactions
     - could have some transaction scheduler that is allowed to drop some txs if they are marked as optional
     - example: sampled query of values. any that are "too hard" to read we can just skip. or use weaker semantics (i.e. require only *local* fence)

+## Type system to integrate weaker consistency
+- We should be able to add weaker consistency (CRDT-like) within data types by just replicating the data structure on multiple shards, then asynchronously communicating updates between them
+- is that sufficient to allow people to use these alongside other data types?
+- it *may be* (need to investigate) that you would want to make sure that eventually consistent information isn't used in strictly serializable contexts because that might violate the stronger guarantees there
+    - (it also may be that no one cares, or that it's irrelevant because the programmer already explicitly stated that they're okay with out-of-date values, so what they do with it is their own business
+- but: if there is sufficient motivation for it we could make a type system that separates eventually consistent types from strongly consistent ones so that you have to do some explicit cast or synchronization to convert weak to strong
+    - is there any work in multicore consistency models that does something like this? seems like that's the first place it would show up